otayfuroglu/deepQM/README.md

 ### a) Ignoring solvent effects

+#### i) ANI only

 After MD simulations for protein-ligand aqueous complex (PLS), MD frames can be extracted by using Gromacs trjconv with -sep command in to seperate files.
-An example trajectory and index file can be found [here]().
+An example MD simulation with trajectory and index file can be found [here]().
 It is better to create a directory for these frames.

-#### i) ANI only
+We have to make sure periodic boundary condition is removed from trajectory

+mkdir pdb_pro_lig
+echo 24 24 | gmx trjconv -f md_0.xtc -s min_steep_0.tpr -n index.ndx -o pdb_pro_lig/trjmol.pdb -pbc mol -ur compact -center -sep

+Here index group 24 is the Protein_Ligand complex while 1 is the protein and 13 is the ligand.
+You can use -dt option to reduce number of frames to calculate

 #### ii) ANI-D3

 ### b) Including solvent effects

+coming soon

 #### i) ANI only

+coming soon

 #### ii) ANI-D3

+coming soon